Hive-Academy/Workflow_Manager_MCP/docs/task-backup-intelligent-rule-aware-mcp-system.md

 - ✅ **Real git integration** with command execution
 - ✅ **Actual validation systems** with linting, testing, and build checks

-### **🎯 Next Priority: Database Schema Implementation**
+### **🎯 Next Priority: Rule Migration and Versioning System**

-The foundation services are complete and production-ready.
-Next step is implementing the database schema for Batch 1, Subtask 1.
+Both the database schema and rule engine services are complete and production-ready.
+Next step is implementing the rule migration and versioning system for Batch 1, Subtask 3.

 ## 📦 **Batch Implementation Details**